ckprajkumar/sfdc/ConfigurationStandards.md

 -	Before creating a field, check that if an existing custom field can be used for the same requirement or not.
 -	Field name should be less than 40 characters and Self- Explanatory, why this is created for.
 -	Field description should follow following pattern
 <Module Name>#<GEO>#<FIELD USAGE >#<Functional Description>
-     Example : GEO = APAC,EMEA, AMER or GLOBAL
+where GEO = APAC,EMEA, AMER or GLOBAL

--	FIELD USAGE
+    -  Field usage
-     -	If the field is used by integration points then mention the integration      service as well , for example : INTG_APRIMO .
+	If the field is used by integration points then mention the integration      service as well , for example : INTG_APRIMO .
 If the field is used by more than one integration points than you can expand the definition as INTG_SYS1_INGT_SYS2
     -	If the field is used for data migration from other system then tag the field      as DATAMG
 	 Example:   MJA#EMEA#INTG_SIEBEL#DATAMG#
      The field captures whether the account is major account or not and the value flows from Siebel to SFDC for EMEA.